DoubleTheV/DoubleTheV/README.md

 ###

-<p align="left">I'm VV and i am from Poland<br><br>- 🔭 I’m a student in technical high school<br>- 📚 I'm currently learning everything regarding my current projects and anything that interests me<br>- ⚡ In my free time I work on my projects and play Factorio</p>
+<p align="left">I'm VV and i am from Poland<br><br>- 🔭 I just finished technical highschool with IT technician diploma<br>- 📚 I'm currently learning about anythin that interests me ranging from game dev, through software dev all the way to cybersecurity<br>- ⚡ In my free time I work on my projects and I broaden my knowledge</p>

 ###